KrauseFx/instapipe/README.md

 Make sure to manually copy & paste this in a new tab to avoid the cross-site scripting protection

 ### Telegram group

+Many of my friends don't want to check Instagram every day, but still want to stay up to date with what I'm up to.
+Since they all use Telegram already, I set up a channel that automatically shows the stories I post.

 <a href="https://t.me/joinchat/AAAAAFADGfZcXqQj3TK73A">
   <img src="assets/telegramScreenshot.jpg" />